StateArchivesOfNorthCarolina/pst-extractor/docs/documentation.md

 Running `pip3 uninstall tomes_pst_extractor` will uninstall the TOMES PST Extractor package.

-# Compiling the .EXE file
+# Making the .exe file
 If you need to edit the source C# code for `./tomes_pst_extractor/lib/pst_to_mime.cs` and recompile it as `./tomes_pst_extractor/lib/pst_to_mime.exe`, you will need a valid [MailBee License Key](https://afterlogic.com/mailbee-net/docs/keys.html).

 The current version of the `./tomes_pst_extractor/lib/pst_to_mime.exe` was compiled on Linux with the **Mono C# Compiler** using the following steps: